New South Wales: Sport

 The state is represented in the Australian Football League by the Sydney Swans, and the Greater Western Sydney Giants who entered the competition in 2012.

 The state is represented by five teams in soccer's A-League: Sydney FC, Western Sydney Wanderers (2014 Asian champions), Central Coast Mariners, Newcastle Jets and Macarthur FC.

+In Rugby union, the state is represented by the New South Wales Waratahs in the Super Rugby.

-Other teams in major national competitions include the Sydney Kings and Illawarra Hawks in the National Basketball League, Sydney Uni Flames in the Women's National Basketball League, New South Wales Waratahs in Super Rugby and New South Wales Swifts in Super Netball.
+Other teams in major national competitions include the Sydney Kings and Illawarra Hawks in the National Basketball League, Sydney Uni Flames in the Women's National Basketball League, and New South Wales Swifts in Super Netball.